Please report power outages, broken streetlights, and faulty traffic lights to:

 TID ROLLOVER (ELECTRICITY METERING SOFTWARE UPDATE)

-- The meter will NOT accept your old or unused tokens, once you enter the key change token and no reimbursement can be made on these tokens.
+- FIRST INSERT ALL old or unused tokens.
+The meter will NOT accept your old or unused tokens, once you enter the key change token and no reimbursement can be made on these tokens.

 Verification or Queries – If you receive an extra token and you are unsure what to do?

-Customers may phone the George Municipality on 044 801 9222 or Ontec on 044 873 5474 for verification, for response to queries OR to request that their software is addressed.
-Please note that all municipal and/or Ontec officials carry identification cards with a photograph and their ID number as well as a copy of a verification letter explaining the purpose for their visit.
+Customers may phone the George Municipality on 044 801 9222 or Ontec on 044 873 5474 for verification, for response to queries OR to request that their software be addressed.
+Please note that all municipal and/or Ontec officials carry identification cards with a photograph and their ID number as well as a copy of a verification letter explaining the purpose of their visit.

 For more information on the TID Rollover (software update) please visit TID Rollover FAQ to view frequently asked questions.